 Chris Benjamin is a freelance journalist, book editor and an author of fiction and non-fiction.
-He is also managing editor of Atlantic Books Today magazine.
+He is the past managing editor of Atlantic Books Today magazine.

-His latest nonfiction book is Indian School Road: Legacies of the Shubenacadie Residential School.
+His latest fiction book is a short-story collection called Boy With A Problem, which was a finalist for the Alistair MacLeod Prize for Short Fiction.
+His last nonfiction book was Indian School Road: Legacies of the Shubenacadie Residential School.
 Released in August 2014, it won the Dave Greber Freelance Book Prize before being published, and was named a Nova Scotia Book of Influence by Nova Scotia librarians.

 Eco-Innovators: Sustainability in Atlantic Canada won the 2012 Best Atlantic-Published Book Award and was a finalist for the Richardson Non-Fiction Prize.
 A series of short video documentaries has been made based on the book.

-Chris has also published about a dozen short stories in literary journals, magazines and anthologies (published by the likes of Descant, Nashwaak Review, Roseway, Pottersfield Press, Voiceprint Canada, The Society, Rattling Books, Third Person Press, and Fierce Ink) as well as a few poems (like Spiral and Patching Wormholes with Pancakes).
+Chris has also published short stories in literary journals, magazines and anthologies (published by the likes of The Fiddlehead, The Ex-Puritan, The Antigonish Review, Descant, The Dalhousie Review, The Nashwaak Review, Roseway, Pottersfield Press, Voiceprint Canada, Rattling Books, Third Person Press, and Fierce Ink) as well as a few poems (like Patching Wormholes with Pancakes).

 He has lived and worked in Toronto, British Columbia, St. Lucia, Finland, Indonesia, and Ghana.
 His current home is Halifax.